Are you thinking about adopting a child? If so, read on to learn what you need to know about adopting a child.

 Agencies will first conduct home studies and profiles of you as potential parents.
 This means welcoming an agent into your home and having them assess your living situation and pepper you with a number of questions.

-As Netflix’s Private Life showed wonderfully this year, such adoption interviews can be nerve-wracking.
+As Netflix’s Private Life showed wonderfully in 2018, such adoption interviews can be nerve-wracking.
 There is a chance of rejection.
 That being said, working through an agency can add stability and predictability to the process.

 That kind of solid ground can be incredibly helpful.